hans/hans.github.com/_posts/2013-11-05-marcus-aurelius-and-slavery-in-the-roman-empire.md

 ---
 layout: post
-title: Marcus Aurelius and Slavery in the Roman Empire
+title: Marcus Aurelius and slavery in the Roman Empire
 excerpt: An analysis of the Stoic ruler's failure to stand up against slavery.
 date: 2013-11-05
 ---